SkillSurf/cmos_inverter_sky130/06 - Delay Analysis/readme.md

 <img title="Ngspice script for Risetime and Falltime" width = 500 alt="installed files" src="Images/Ngspice script fot Risetime Falltime calculation.png">

 ## Parameters effect delay time
+Rise and Fall time directly effect propergation delay.
+If we can reduce rise and fall time we can reduce the delay of the inverter.

 #### Power
 When increasing power delay of the inverter will be low but there will be high power consumption.